-Sport Allies is a UK registered charity working to promote more inclusive attitudes in sport, particularly towards the LGBT community.
+Sport Allies is a UK registered charity working to make sport a leader in promoting diversity

 The Sport Allies charity was born out of the Warwick Rowers calendar project.
 Conceived as a solution to the University of Warwick Boat Club's financial woes, the Warwick Rowers calendar quickly found strong support and international success in the gay community.
 The boys publicly embraced this support and the calendar became a symbol of defiance against homophobia, particularly in sport.
 It was a decision that would ultimately trigger the formation of Sport Allies.

 We have learned that homophobia in sport is more than a problem for LGBT+ people.
 It is the tip of an iceberg that affects us all.
 Sport - and specifically team sport - is the place in our education systems where narrow gender stereotypes are most vigorously enforced, squeezing many of us into boxes that we do not fit.